Important update: State default intensity verification factor.

 Oil and natural gas methane intensity verification protocol

-This protocol provides instructions for Colorado upstream segment (production and pre-production) oil and gas owners or operators.
+The Air Pollution Control Division published the Oil and Natural Gas Methane Intensity Verification Protocol in May 2024.
+This protocol instructs Colorado upstream segment (production and pre-production) oil and gas owners or operators.
 The protocol focuses on the verification and reporting of methane emissions and calculated greenhouse gas intensities as required by Regulation No. 7, Part B, Sections VIII.F. and VIII.G.

 The protocol contains details on how operators must:

-• Create a measurement-informed inventory of methane emissions;
+- Create a measurement-informed inventory of methane emissions.

-• This can be accomplished by implementing an operator-specific program, or by applying a state-developed default factor.
+- This can be accomplished by implementing an operator-specific program or by applying a state-developed default factor.

-• Develop and implement the processes and compliance requirements for an operator-specific verification program, if the operator chooses to establish such a program.
+- Develop and implement the processes and compliance requirements for an operator-specific verification program if the operator chooses to establish such a program.

 New facility intensity verification requirements